With unfortunate regularity, flooding occurs in many locations. Ask your questions about flood preparedness, mitigation, response or recovery here.

 sir how to do foundation treatment against flood.

-Vigo County Indiana Posted about 1 year ago
+Vigo County Indiana Posted over 1 year ago

 what are the most suitable material for floor and walls of two story building

 Hello and thank God you're there.
 There are two questions I need to ask.
 First, should water be in the

 'sump' when there is no water in the basement and hasn't been in a day?
 Recently, 2 days ago,we experienced flooding in my area.
 About 4 to 6 inches filled my basement.
 Second question, Should the pump sound as if it comes on when nothing (no flooding) has

 Wayne County Michigan floods Posted about 4 years ago

 We live in Boulder and our vented crawlspace was flooded in the recent disaster.
 The flooding occurred when the water table rose.
 We waited, and the flooding receded when the water table lowered.
 We are using a commercial fan to exhaust air from the crawlspace in an attempt to dry it.
 We are on a very long waiting lists for help from remediation companies.
 In the meantime, should we remove the wet fiberglass insulation from the walls and ceiling of the crawlspace?
 Where can we learn more about whether the crawlspace should be insulated (once it dries out) and what type of insulation is appropriate.
 Thanks